 DO make food presentation fun.
 Pinterest and other websites have ample ideas for themed foods such as a cheese ball or a vegetable platter in the shape of a turkey or pumpkin.
 Using cookie cutters to present foods in special shapes can go a long way.
 Themed plates, placemats, and place cards can also make a meal appealing and help children have a positive attitude toward their food.
 Many children also like meals provided “family style,” where they can serve themselves.

 DO set expectations for others.
-Prior to a meal, share with grandparents, aunts and uncles, and other family members how you handle your child’s eating.
+Prior to a meal, explain to grandparents, aunts, uncles, and other family members how you handle your child’s eating.
 Let them know that they shouldn’t feel offended (even if the child says “ew” or “gross”) or concerned—and that you appreciate their respect for your choices.

 DO seek out helpful resources.
 Learn more about feeding challenges in children—including what’s typical and what’s not—from ASHA.
 Get tips and advice for dealing with feeding challenges of all types from the Family Dinner Project’s The Welcoming Table series.